 However, there are still serious doubts about whether reversing or slowing down aging via telomerase activity is the answer.
 Because while telomerase does lengthen telomeres, in humans with cancer, the enzyme helps existing tumors grow faster.
 At this stage, it doesn’t seem we know enough about safely harnessing telomerase to ensure that it works only to lengthen telomeres and doesn’t actually stimulate cancer.

 While science still isn’t 100 percent sure how telomere length affects how we age, it’s clear that the longer our telomeres are, the better.
-The good news is that there are a variety of lifestyle changes you can make today to lengthen your telomeres.
-(4)
+Studies show that there are a variety of lifestyle changes you can make today to lengthen your telomeres.

 1. Control and Reduce Stress

-Several studies have linked chronic stress to shorter telomeres.
-(5) A 2004 study compared healthy women who were mothers of healthy children (the control moms) and those who cared for chronically ill children (caregiving mothers).
+Several studies show that chronic stress is linked to shorter telomeres.
+A 2004 study compared healthy women who were mothers of healthy children (the control moms) and those who cared for chronically ill children (caregiving mothers).
 On average, the caregiving mothers had telomeres that were 10 years shorter than the control moms.
-(6) That is, their cells behaved as if one decade older.
+That is, their cells behaved as if one decade older.

 2. Exercise Regularly

 From boosting happiness to providing an energy boost, the benefits of exercise are well documented.
 Now there’s another reason to hit the gym.

 A 2022 systematic review and meta-analysis of seven studies that qualified found that exercise is beneficial to telomere length — in particular, consistent aerobic exercise for over six months.
 Another study found that the more a person exercised, the longer their telomeres.
 The correlation between telomere length and exercise activity seemed to be strongest among those in middle age, suggesting that it’s never too late to start a fitness program and keep those telomeres from shortening.